medusajs/medusa/docs/content/advanced/backend/cron-jobs/create.md

 ## Overview

 Medusa allows you to create cron jobs that run at specific times during your server’s lifetime.
-For example, you can synchronize your inventory with an ERP system once a day.
+For example, you can synchronize your inventory with an Enterprise Resource Planning (ERP) system once a day.

 This guide explains how to create a cron job on your Medusa server.
 The cron job in this example will simply change the status of draft products to `published`.